 Asynchronous vs. synchronous online learning

-Remote learning courses typically rely on asynchronous learning methods to ensure that all students can access the content easily and equally during this time regardless of their schedules or the technology they may have access to at home.
-Knowing the difference between these two concepts will be helpful to your understanding of working in a remote learning environment.
+Online learning courses typically rely on asynchronous learning methods to ensure that all students can access the content easily and equally during this time regardless of their schedules or the technology they may have access to at home.
+Knowing the difference between these two concepts will be helpful to your understanding of working in an online learning environment.

 Asynchronous